Semaphore (programming): Semantics and implementation

+Weighted semaphores are useful for limiting access to, e.g., memory or disk space: a process that needs N megabytes of space to run needs to decrease the semaphore by N units.
+However, doing this in N separate calls to P can cause deadlocks.

 However, the rest of this section refers to semaphores with unary V and P operations, unless otherwise specified.

 To avoid starvation, a semaphore has an associated queue of processes (usually with FIFO semantics).
 If a process performs a P operation on a semaphore that has the value zero, the process is added to the semaphore's queue and its execution is suspended.
 When another process increments the semaphore by performing a V operation, and there are processes on the queue, one of them is removed from the queue and resumes execution.
 When processes have different priorities the queue may be ordered thereby, such that the highest priority process is taken from the queue first.

 If the implementation does not ensure atomicity of the increment, decrement, and comparison operations, there is a risk of increments or decrements being forgotten, or of the semaphore value becoming negative.
-Atomicity may be achieved by using a machine instruction that can read, modify, and write the semaphore in a single operation.
+Atomicity may be achieved by using a machine instruction that can read, modify, and then write the semaphore in a single operation.
 Without such a hardware instruction, an atomic operation may be synthesized by using a software mutual exclusion algorithm.
 On uniprocessor systems, atomic operations can be ensured by temporarily suspending preemption or disabling hardware interrupts.
 This approach does not work on multiprocessor systems where it is possible for two programs sharing a semaphore to run on different processors at the same time.
 To solve this problem in a multiprocessor system, a locking variable can be used to control access to the semaphore.
 The locking variable is manipulated using a test-and-set-lock command.

 Examples

 Trivial example

-Consider a variable A and a boolean variable S. A is only accessed when S is marked true.
+Consider a variable A and a Boolean variable S. A is only accessed when S is marked true.
 Thus, S is a semaphore for A.

 One can imagine a stoplight signal (S) just before a train station (A).
 In this case, if the signal is green, then one can enter the train station.
 If it is yellow or red (or any other color), the train station cannot be accessed.